EleutherAI/pythia/README.md

 # Pythia: Interpreting Transformers Across Time and Scale

 This repository is for EleutherAI's project *Pythia* which combines interpretability analysis and scaling laws to understand how knowledge develops and evolves during training in autoregressive transformers.
-For detailed info on the models, their training, and their behavior, please see our paper [Pythia: A Suite for Analyzing Large Language Models Across Training and Scaling](https://arxiv.org/abs/2304.01373).
+For detailed info on the models, their training, and their properties, please see our paper [Pythia: A Suite for Analyzing Large Language Models Across Training and Scaling](https://arxiv.org/abs/2304.01373).

+The Pythia suite was developed with the explicit purpose of enabling research in interpretability, learning dynamics, and ethics and transparency for which existing model suites were inadequate.
+The key features of the Pythia suite are:
+1. All models, data, and code used in the paper are publicly released, enabling full reproducibility of results.
+All results in our paper have been independently verified by at least one other lab.
+2. All models feature 154 checkpoints saved throughout training, enabling the study of learning dynamics of LLMs.
+3. All models were trained on the same data in the same order, enabling researchers to explore causal interventions on the training process.

-Aside from the Pythia suite, this repository also acts as a hub containing information, code, and reproducibility instructions for the following papers:
+Aside from the Pythia suite itself, this repository also acts as a hub containing information, code, and reproducibility instructions for the following papers:
 * [Emergent and Predictable Memorization in Large Language Models](https://arxiv.org/abs/2304.11158)
   * For more information, see [here](/predictable-memorization/README.md).